andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 as we had for 4D, so here's a different representation.
-Here is a demo of all of the `<z,w,q>` slice cosets (the wedge of normalized points we track for our implementation) and both their forward and reverse neighbor weights of each other.
+Here is a demo of all of the `<z,w,q>` slice cosets (the wedge of normalized points we track for our implementation) and both their forward and reverse neighbor weights of each other (computable using the method we used for 4D).
 The `q` axis is represented as stacked zw sections from left to right.

 ::: {#golSyms5D}
 Please enable Javascript